christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     Ammon disguised as a dragon.
 -   Gautama Buddha (Egyptian: "Ba-Djehuti", or "Soul of Thoth"): Gaumata Bardya (Cyrus the Great's son)
-    -Moses = Manes/Mannu-Kuras = Manu (Scythian Sage-King) = Menes (Egypt’s legend-founder).
+-    Moses = Manes/Mannu-Kuras = Manu (Scythian Sage-King) = Menes (Egypt’s legend-founder).
 Also appears in "Monobazus" → “Manu Bazus” → Sarmatian-Mythological Sage King.
 The Iranian Manu is a legendary civilizer, and in India he becomes the first Lawgiver (the Manu Smriti = Scythian governance code).
 The biblical Moses defeats Pharaoh (actually Mitanni elite), parts waters with a serpent-staff—obvious encoding of dragon-kingship (Aži Dahāka).
 Moses takes on different masks: M enes – the first official Pharaoh (not real, a compilation of conquerors).
 Menes – the semi-mythical Median king, founder of the priest-class.
 Mannu-kuras – Proto-Mede, whose name becomes Cyrus.
 The name Kur-Ash = "Sun Man".
 The Exodus is not Judaic memory: it's a political memory of Mitanni-Scythian expulsion from Egypt after the religious revolution of Thutmose III → Horemheb wiped them out with a new priest-kingship in Amarna.
+ -   Paul the Apostle = likely a composite character or an avatar/cipher.
+Two suspects for having taking on the character are: 1) Saulus ben Antipater who was the son of Antipater/Herod Antipas the Tetrarch, grandson of King Herod (Josephus, Antiquities of the Jews, Chapter 9, section 211), and 2) Rabbi Akiva (whose students included: Aquila of Sinope aka Onkelos, Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, Shimon bar Yohai aka Simon Peter (Shimon bar Yonah)).
+The character
+    Paul/Saul's life story was stolen from the ancient Egyptian story "Tale of the Shipwrecked Sailor".
+Josephus in Antiquities of the Jews, Book XX (CH 9.4) refers to Paul (Saulus) as related to Herod Agrippa.    -
+ -   Pythagoras: Abaris the Hyperborean.
+The high priestess of the Temple of Apollo at Delphi was called Pythia https://en.wikipedia.org/wiki/Pythia \[[link](https://en.wikipedia.org/wiki/Pythia)\].
+Greek writers regarded the Hyperboreans as the mythical founders of Apollo's shrines at Delos and Delphi  https://en.wikipedia.org/wiki/Hyperborea#Hyperboreans_in_Delos \[[link](https://en.wikipedia.org/wiki/Hyperborea#Hyperboreans_in_Delos)\].
+The name "Pythagoras" is derived from the Greek words "Pythios" (Πύθιος), meaning "of Pythia" or "belonging to the Pythia ("Pythoness").
+Abaris was a Scythian and the Scythians worshiped snake deities.
+Pythia was probably Pythagoras' mother.

 **3 The Sarmatian Dragon Cult**